Student Life and Services

 For students and spouses who are interested in securing either full- or part-time employment while at AGTS, the seminary maintains a list of local employment opportunities which is available upon request.
 A limited number of jobs are available on campus and students interested in work-study positions should complete the necessary application forms in the Financial Aid Office.
 There are numerous off-campus employment opportunities and most students and spouses seeking work generally find employment.
 While the area has slightly lower pay scales compared to some cities, these are usually offset by the lower cost of living.

-The seminary does not own or provide housing, but there are many apartments and houses for rent in the city.
-The Enrollment Office produces a local housing list for students seeking accommodations.
+Evangel University provides limited housing for Seminary students on a space-available basis for the duration of their full-time enrollment at AGTS, up to a maximum of four years.
+Contact EU Housing Director Pam Smallwood at 417-865-2815 ext.
+7335 for further information and application.
+In addition, the AGTS Enrollment Office produces a local housing list for students seeking accommodations.
 This list is maintained on a regular basis and is available upon request.
 Students are encouraged not to wait until August to make housing arrangements.
-Each fall there is an influx of approximately 28,000 students attending 14 educational institutions in the Springfield area that reduces housing availability.
+Each fall an influx of approximately 28,000 students attending various educational institutions in the Springfield area reduces housing availability.

 The Seminary Community